MicrosoftDocs/sql-docs/docs/ssma/mysql/what-s-new-in-ssma-for-mysql-mysqltosql.md

   - Libraries that can be consumed by SSMA for performing custom conversions.
     - You can now construct code that can handle custom syntax conversions and conversions that weren't previously handled by SSMA.
       - Instructions on how to construct a custom converter are available in this blog post, [Extending SQL Server Migration Assistant's conversion capabilities](https://blogs.msdn.microsoft.com/datamigration/2017/02/21/2185/).
-      - Sample project for conversion can be download this [blog post](https://blogs.msdn.microsoft.com/datamigration/ssmafororacleconversionsample/).
+      - Download a sample project for conversion from this [blog post](https://blogs.msdn.microsoft.com/datamigration/ssmafororacleconversionsample/).

 ## SSMA v7.2
 The v7.2 release of SSMA for MySQL contains the following changes: